YourPureAI/YourPureAI-Computer-Control-app/README.md

 # Your Pure AI - Computer Control Application
 Application which you can use together with YourPureAI (https://mypureai.pro) to control actions on your computer by your AI Assistant and Agent.
+It is still work in progres but already successfully tested for command execution and some other actions.

 This project provides a suite of Python tools for creating and executing automated desktop workflows, referred to as "scenarios".
 It consists of two main parts: